-Almost everyone with acne has experienced, or knows someone who has experienced, the negative psychological effects of acne.
-Moreover, because acne can cause permanent scarring, these consequences can last a lifetime.
+Almost everyone with acne has experienced or knows someone who has experienced, the negative psychological effects of acne.
+Moreover, because acne can cause lifelong scarring, these consequences can last a lifetime.
 Acne is a highly treatable condition.

 Essentially, there is a “pyramid” of treatment choices for acne.
 As we move up the steps of the pyramid, the side effect/benefit ratio changes: more benefit may be associated with more possible side effects.
 In other words, at the highest step of the pyramid, the most dramatic results will be seen, but may be associated with more potential side effects.

 Here are some tips for “mild” acne:

 - Wash your face twice a day with a mild non-soap, nondrying cleanser.
 Although surface dirt and grease can contribute to breakouts, acne is not caused by dirt.
 It is important to wash, but not too vigorously, because the skin can become irritated.